StarRocks/starrocks/docs/en/administration/BE_configuration.md

 - **Description:** Whether to allow compaction tasks to cache data on local disks in a shared-data cluster.
 - **Introduced in:** 3.1.7, 3.2.3

+#### compact_threads

+- **Default:** 4
+- **Description:** The number of threads used for concurrent compaction tasks.
+Each threads corresponds to a compaction task queue.
+Idle threads can obtain and process compaction tasks from the task queues of the in-use threads.

 #### update_compaction_ratio_threshold

 - **Default:** 0.5